 U.S.-Namibian relations are friendly.
-The United States participated in the diplomatic efforts to bring about Namibia's 1990 independence from South Africa and has since worked to strengthen political, economic, and people-to-people ties.
-The bilateral relationship is characterized by a shared commitment to democratic principles, including the rule of law, respect for human rights, independence of the judiciary, and freedom of the press.
-The United States and Namibia are partners in the effort to combat HIV/AIDS, stem wildlife trafficking and promote conservation, and expand trade and development opportunities.
+The U.S. participated in the diplomatic efforts to bring about Namibia's 1990 independence from South Africa and has since provided assistance to improve the well being of the Namibian people.
+The bilateral relationship is characterized by a shared commitment to democratic principles, including the rule of law and respect for human rights, and has been strengthened through programs to alleviate poverty and promote greater trade ties.
+The U.S. and Namibia are partners in the effort to improve health services, strengthen education, enhance the judiciary, and expand trade and development opportunities.

 U.S. Assistance to Namibia

-Namibia is a focus country under the President's Emergency Plan for AIDS Relief (PEPFAR), and the United States and Namibia have signed a PEPFAR Partnership Framework.
-USAID and the Centers for Disease Control and Prevention (CDC) are the primary implementers of these programs.
+Namibia is a focus country under PEPFAR, and the U.S. and Namibia have signed a PEPFAR Partnership Framework.
+A strategy to implement the Global Health Initiative was also recently completed.
+USAID and the Center for Disease Control and Prevention are the primary implementers of these programs.
 A five-year Millennium Challenge Account Compact to reduce poverty and accelerate economic growth in the sectors of education, tourism, and agriculture concluded successfully in September 2014.
 On average, there are 125-135 Peace Corps volunteers present in Namibia.
 The Department of Defense has provided professional development training to the Namibian Defence Force.

 Bilateral Economic Relations

 Namibia seeks to diversify its trading relationships which, for historical reasons, were tied to South African goods and services.
 The country is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA), but has not taken advantage of AGOA since 2012.
-Namibia belongs to the Southern African Customs Union, which has signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) with the United States.
-The TIDCA establishes a forum for consultative discussions, cooperative work, and possible agreements on a wide range of trade issues.
-The main Namibian exports to the United States are uranium ore and diamonds.
-Mineral fuels and chemical products make up the majority of the United States exports to Namibia.
+Namibia belongs to the Southern African Customs Union, which has signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) with the U.S. The TIDCA establishes a forum for consultative discussions, cooperative work, and possible agreements on a wide range of trade issues.
+The main Namibian exports to the U.S. are uranium ore and diamonds.
+Mining and transportation equipment make up the majority of the U.S. exports to Namibia.